enioka/ij.js/README.md

 ij.js handles for you the display and navigation in a matrix representation of your data.
 Your data can be graph based data to represent paths between two sets of nodes, or multidimensionnal data with dimensions as rows and columns.

 ij.js lets you fully free of the organisation of your data, of its rendering in the matrix, as well as the interactions with this data on the matrix.
 This is implemented through object delegates to provide to ij.js at init time.
-These delegates obey three main interface definitions : IijDataProvider, IijRenderer, Iij
+These delegates obey three main interface definitions :
+* IijDataProvider : provides data for columns, rows, and cells for a given row/col. Does compute aggregation as well per lines and columns.
+* IijRenderer : renders columns headers fragments,
+* IijController : provides all GUI interaction (buttons, filters, whatever the application wants to provide  control of the application.
+Some GUI interactions are built in ij.js core to handle events on the displayed elements.

 ij.js provides predefined abstract implementations of these interfaces as well as partial implementations to let you implement minimal work in your application, whilst letting you fully free to implement the required glue without actual copy of your application's data.